Blog and news

 The family has gathered and together we sit at the dinner table.
 My mother has cooked extensively and everyone is having a good time, including Isabeau.
 We always maintain a strict schedule when it comes to bedtime so that Isabeau gets enough rest and sleep.
 Near the start of the evening, we head home to put Isabeau to bed.

 For the past 6 years, my wife and I have been taking turns to sleep next to our daughter, so that we wouldn’t miss a seizure.
 At the end of the evening, we go upstairs and it’s my turn to sleep next to Isabeau.
 It’s around midnight when I’m abruptly woken up by the vigorous shaking of the bed.
 I remember thinking: “What’s happening?
 An earthquake?”
 I turn on the nightlight and glance at Isabeau to find her shaking uncontrollably.
 I was scared to death and called my wife over.
 We quickly realized that it was a different kind of seizure.
 A tonic-clonic seizure.
 Thankfully she came out of it within 5 minutes.
-She was very sad and confused afterward.
+She was very sad and confused afterwards.
 Because of her developmental delay, she can’t talk and explain how she feels and she also can’t understand everything that we say; so we can’t explain to her what’s going on.
 Eventually, we managed to get some sleep.

 Isabeau’s most severe seizures (tonic-clonic) persist, so we contact our neurologist again.
 Isabeau hadn’t taken any medication up until now, because the seizures had been relatively mild and infrequent and the neurologist said that the benefits of the medication wouldn’t outweigh the side-effects.
 But things have completely changed now and her epilepsy is worsening.